kingcobra2468/gfg-debloater/README.md

 1. Install and setup nodejs and npm on the system.
 2. Clone the repo and install the dependencies via `npm install`.
 3. Create a Firefox developers account and [obtain WRT issuer and WRT secret API keys]('https://addons.mozilla.org/en-US/developers/addon/api/key/').
 Export, as enviornmental varaibles, the two keys under the env variables `WEB_EXT_API_KEY` and `WEB_EXT_API_SECRET` respectively.
 4. Sign the extension via the command `npm run sign-ext`.
 After a few minutes , the signed extension would be downloaded to `web-ext-artifacts/`.
-The packaged`.xpi` extension could now be loadaed into Firefox.
+The packaged`.xpi` extension could now be loaded into Firefox.

 ### **Jenkins Integration**
 1. Install and setup nodejs and npm on the system.